cosmos/ibc/spec/client/ics-006-solo-machine-client/README.md

 ### State verification functions

 All solo machine client state verification functions simply check a signature, which must be provided by the solo machine.

-Note that value concatenation should be implemented in a state-machine-specific escaped fashion.

 ```typescript
 function verifyMembership(